 3. Enable CSS, JS minification and file merging

 - Use web resolution and not print resolution.
-Usually designers provide you high resolution images to fit various purposes.
-Make sure to scale down all images to the format where they are used (ex: no need to use a 5760x3240px image on your homepage banner - instead you can use 1920x1080px).
+Usually, designers provide you high resolution images to fit various purposes.
+Make sure to scale down all images to best fit the format where they are going to be used (ex: no need to use a 5760x3240px image on your homepage banner - instead you can use 1920x1080px).

-- Use image compression with loos-less quality (can reduce up to 50% file size) in order to reduce the image file size.
+- Use image compression with lossless quality (can reduce file size by up to 50%) in order to reduce the image file size.
 You can use tools like TinyPNG.
-In case you are using a CDN (Content Delivery Network) solution, most probably delivered images are already compressed.
+In case you are using a CDN (Content Delivery Network) solution,the delivered images are most likely already compressed.